-Furthermore, LuaTeX-ja uses several 'user-defined' whatsit nodes for invernal processing.
+Furthermore, LuaTeX-ja uses several user-defined whatsit nodes for inrernal processing.
 All those nodes store a natural number (hence the node's type is 100).
+Their user_id (used for distinguish user-defined whatsits) are allocated by luatexbase.newuserwhatsitid.

-inhibitglue Nodes for indicating that \inhibitglue is specified.
-The value field of these nodes doesn't matter.

-stack_marker Nodes for LuaTeX-ja's stack system (see the next subsection).
-The value field of these nodes is current group. char_by_cid Nodes for Japanese Characters which the callback process of luaotfload won't be applied, and the character code is stored in the value field.
-Each node having this user_id is converted to a 'glyph_node' after the callback process of luaotfload.
-This user_id is only used by the luatexja-otf package.
+- inhibitglue Nodes for indicating that \inhibitglue is specified.
+The value field of these nodes doesn't matter. - stack_marker Nodes for LuaTeX-ja's stack system (see the next subsection).
+The value field of these nodes is current group level. - char_by_cid Nodes for JAchar which the callback process of luaotfload won't be applied, and the character code is stored in the value field.
+Each node of this type are converted to a glyph_node after the callback process of luaotfload.
+Nodes of this type is used in \CID, \UTF and IVS support.